dart-lang/language/working/0546-patterns/records-feature-specification.md

 ### The `Record` class

-A built-in class `Record` with no members except those inherited from `Object`.
+A built-in class `Record` with no instance members except those inherited from `Object`, and which exposes no constructors.
 All record types are a subtype of this class.
-This type cannot be constructed, extended, mixed in, or implemented by user-defined classes. *This is similar to how the `Function` class is the superclass for all function types.*
+This type cannot be constructed, extended, mixed in, or implemented by user-defined classes.
+*This is similar to how the `Function` class is the superclass for all function types.*

 ## Syntax